 Here is the list of all tools we are supporting at the moment.

-We are constantly expending the database's we support.
+We are constantly expanding the databases we support.
 At this moment, you can easily connect Active Directory, Firebird, Microsoft Access 200-2007 (mdb), Microsoft Access ab 2010 (accdb), Microsoft SQL Server, MySQL 3.51, MySQL 5.2, MySQL 8.0, and Oracle.

 - Install SyncSpider local app and connect it to your database